How Stress Impacts Your Skin from the Inside Out: What Science Reveals

 Restore Regular Sleep

-Sleep deprivation increases cortisol levels and reduces skin healing.
+Sleep deprivation increases cortisol levels and can reduce skin comfort.
 Aim for consistent sleep routines, ideally 7 to 9 hours per night.
-Refresh the skin’s appearance while you sleep, it’s not just rest for your brain.
+Refresh the skin’s appearance while you sleep; it’s not just rest for your brain.

 Tips for Better Sleep: